grnet/snf-jclouds/README.md

 snf-jclouds
 ===========

-We use the jClouds OpenStack API to test the compliance of [Synnefo](http://synnefo.org) against OpenStack v2.0
+We use the jClouds OpenStack API to test the compatibility of [Synnefo](http://synnefo.org) with OpenStack v2.0